THE BRIEF WALDORF / STEINER

 Christ - also see Christ, Second Coming of; Christ Being; Christ Consciousness; Christ Event; Christian Community; Christian-Gnostic way; Christ Impulse; Christianity; Christmas; Christ Priunciple; Cosmic Christ; cosmic I; Etheric Christ; Golgotha; Guardian(s) of the Threshold; Jesus; Second Coming of Christ; Sun God

 Steiner derived many of his views from Theosophy and from gnostic Christianity.
 Thus, Steiner's teachings about Christ are generally quite different from those found within mainstream Christian denominations.
 [See "Was He Christian?"]
 Although Steiner sometimes spoke of Christ as the Son of God or the second person of the Christian triune God, he more generally described Christ as one of the innumerable gods inhabiting a polytheistic universe.
 Various gods have differing levels of importance to us at various stages of our evolution; Christ is the god who is most important to us at our current evolutionary stage, Steiner said.
 Specifically, Steiner taught that Christ is a sublime Sun being, the Sun God (the Genius of the Sun, the Sun Hero, the highest of the Solar Pitris).
 [See "Sun God".]
-Christ has descended to the physical plane several times during mankind's life on this plane; Christ is an avatar.
+Christ has involved himself in human affairs several times, including the time he incarnated as a human being, Steiner said; Christ is an avatar, the most important avatar in human history.
 [See "Avatars".]
-His most important descent to Earth came when he incarnated in the body of a man named Jesus.
-The “Christ event” (entailing the "Mystery of Golgotha" — Christ's ministry and Crucifixion), provided the “Christ impulse” for human evolution.
+The “Christ event,” when Christ walked among us (entailing the "Mystery of Golgotha" — Christ's ministry and Crucifixion), provided the “Christ impulse” for human evolution.
 Christ became mankind's Prototype, showing us what we should become.
 [See "Prototype".]
-Christ poured his essence into the Earth, and he revealed the greater Guardian of the Threshold.
+Christ then poured his essence into the Earth, and he revealed the greater Guardian of the Threshold.
 [See "Guardians".]
-Modern people have lost the truth about Christ; to regain it, we need to heed Steiner.
+Modern people have lost the truth about Christ, Steiner asserted; to regain it, we need to heed the teachings of Anthroposophy.

 “It was known to the initiated priests of these Mysteries [1] that the sublime Sun-Spirit of whom they spoke to the worshippers is the same Being as He who would later be called the Christ.
 But before the Mystery of Golgotha [2] the priests could speak to this effect only: 'If you desire to know something of the Christ, you will seek in vain on the earth; you must be lifted to the secrets of the sun.
 For only outside and beyond the earth will you find the mysteries pertaining to the Christ.'